Solving constrained quadratic binary problems via quantum adiabatic evolution: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Mustafa Elsheikh for his spectacular implementation of the experimental software code, and Majid Dadashi and Nam Pham from the software engineering team at 1QB Information Technologies for their excellent support.
-We are thankful to Marko Bucyk for editing a draft of this paper, and also to Tamon~Stephen, Ramesh~Krishnamurti and Robyn~Foerster for their useful comments.
-This research is funded by 1QB Information Technologies and partially by the Mitacs Accelerate program.
+The authors would like to thank Mustafa Elsheikh for his spectacular implementation of the experimental software code, and Majid Dadashi and Nam Pham from the software development team at 1QBit for their excellent support.
+We are thankful to Marko Bucyk for editing a draft of this paper, and also to Tamon~Stephen, Ramesh~Krishnamurti, and Robyn~Foerster for their useful comments.
+This research was funded by 1QBit and partially by the Mitacs Accelerate program.